orsonteodoro/oiledmachine-overlay/README.md

 recompiled with with Clang only.
 This is too prevent any link-time issues or intermediate representation (IR) or LTO bytecode incompability since LTO will use that information to IPO optimize (or finish compiling) in link phase.
-The eclass will require that -ffat-lto-objects is not used to speed up linking and lower the size cost.
+The eclass will require that -ffat-lto-objects be not used to speed up linking and lower the size cost.
 It will transfer two representations to the HDD, so it is like worst case double the copy time with -ffat-lto-objects when transfering the library which could be like for the static-library 1GB